hienhuynhminh/past_projects/webscrapping_and_imageanalysis/README.md

 * In a following step, I demonstrated how I performed image analyses on the photos I gathered from TripAdvisor to gain insights from the user-generated photos.
 In particular, I was trying to extract (several) photographic attributes from the images, e.g. brightness, contrast etc.

 ## Workflow Summary
 1. On TripAdvisor, a destination (city) is selected, e.g. [Amsterdam](https://www.tripadvisor.com/Restaurants-g188590-Amsterdam_North_Holland_Province.html).
 On this URL about restaurants in Amsterdam, a list of restaurant suggestions is given.
-I scrap
+For each restaurant, I scrap its name, category (either cheap eats, mid-range or fine dining) and the URL to the restaurant's own page on TripAdvisor.
+Eventually, all of this data is saved in a csv file.